 The current thinking is to treat depression and to treat it hard.
 That includes tackling related conditions like addiction, anxiety and insomnia amongst others.

 I always tell my patients that getting ill with depression is a huge stop sign.
-You have to stop and access what is needed to prioritise your mental health.
+You have to stop and assess what is needed to prioritise your mental health.
 The aim is to get well and stay well.

 - Your relationship with your psychiatrist